Koustavd18/Koustavd18/README.md

 - 👋 Hi, I’m Koustav Das
 - 👀 I’m interested in Web Devopolment and Machine Learning and AI
-- 🌱 I’m currently learning application devolopment on Xcode.
+- 🌱 I’m currently learning application development on Xcode.
 - 📫 How to reach me - kdkdas8@gmail.com

 <!---